randomuserid/Tylium/README.md

 ### Primary data pipelines for intrusion detection, security analytics and threat hunting

 These files contain configuration for producing EDR (endpoint detection and response) data in addition to standard system logs.
-These configurations enable the production of these data streams using F/OSS (free and / or open source_ tooling.
-The FOSS tools consist of Auditd for Linux; Sysmon for Windows and Xnumon for the Mac.
+These configurations enable the production of these data streams using F/OSS (free and / or open source tooling.
+The F/OSS tools consist of Auditd for Linux; Sysmon for Windows and Xnumon for the Mac.
+Also inlcuded is a set of notes for configuring Suricata events and rules.

 These data sets enumerate and  / or generate the kinds of security relevant events that are required by threat hunting techniques and a wide variety of security analytics.
-Also inlcuded is a set of notes for configuring Suricata events and rules.

-Tylium is part of the SpaceCake project for doing multi=platform intrusion detection, security analytics and threat hunting using open source tools for Linux and Windows in both cloud and conventional environments.
+Tylium is part of the SpaceCake project for doing multi-platform intrusion detection, security analytics and threat hunting using open source tools for Linux and Windows in both cloud and conventional environments.

 ### Contents: